dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 ![](Images/pivottable/image51.png)

-Explain that now Data and Periods are both appearing as columns.
+Explain that both the data and periods are both appearing as columns.

 #### Table Options